5 DIY Pendant Light Ideas and How to Make Them Step-by-Step

 If the hole is too small, use your scissors to widen it until the installation becomes easy

-The connection hole for the lampshade is now complete!
+The socket hole is now complete!

 The connection hole for the lampshade is now complete